 - When an ESOP participant retires, becomes disabled, or dies, the ESOP must begin to distribute vested benefits during the plan year following the event--unless one of the exceptions below applies.

-- When an ESOP participant's employment terminates for reasons other than retirement, disability, or death, the distribution of his or her ESOP benefits can wait for awhile: it must start no later than the sixth plan year after the plan year in which termination occurred (unless the participant is reemployed by the same company before then).
+- When an ESOP participant's employment terminates for reasons other than retirement, disability, or death, the distribution of his or her ESOP benefits can wait for awhile.
+The participant must be given the right to start distributions no later than the sixth plan year after the plan year in which termination occurred (unless the participant is reemployed by the same company before then).
+Where the balance exceeds the plan's cash-out provisions ($1,000 or $5,000), the participant may choose to defer distribution until normal retirement age or such other date provided in the plan.

 - Here's another reason why ESOP distributions may be delayed: If the ESOP is leveraged (i.e., money was borrowed for the ESOP to buy company shares), distributions of ESOP-held shares acquired through the loan generally may be delayed until the plan year after the plan year in which the ESOP loan is fully repaid.
 This does not apply, however, to certain ESOP distributions following the retirement or death of the participant.